Meet our Counselors

 Katherine Napoleon

 Hi!
-I am an intern pursuing my Master's in Clinical Mental Health Counseling through Regent University.
-I received my Bachelor in 2022 from the University of Florida.
-I have completed coursework in a variety of areas and am now going to be seeing clients for the next two semesters as an intern.
+A little about me, I received my Bachelor’s degree in Psychology in 2022 from the University of Florida and my Master’s degree in Clinical Mental Health Counseling from Regent University in 2025.
+I have completed coursework in a variety of areas and consider myself to use various approaches.
 I am so deeply passionate about pulling out the inner strengths that individuals already carry within themselves.
 Thus, my counseling style is to truly know an individual and through the use of solution-focused interventions and cognitive-behavioral therapy help them discover the tools they need to succeed.
 While I have a focused passion for working with children and teenagers I enjoy working with individuals of all ages and backgrounds.

 I have many years of experience working in youth ministry with adolescents and their families and am so energized when working with them.
 The hope and healing I have found in Jesus and the restorative work He has done in my life have been an anchor and constant reminder that He is the one who restores our souls.
 I desire to show each individual I encounter in this profession and in this life the love of God and the hope that abounds.